josephprado/react-comp-lib/README.md

 ##### `backdrop`

 If true, background content will be overlaid with an opaque screen.

-- type: boolean
-- default: false

----

-##### `blur`

-If true, background content will be blurred.
+If a string, a CSS class name will be placed on the backdrop element for custom styling.
+Note that the backdrop element is a parent of the element that receives the `className` prop, so if nesting styles, the backdrop class must be the parent.

-- type: boolean
+- type: boolean | string
 - default: false

 ---